 The third way to know which fruit one is looking at is to consider what part of the season it is.
 Chokecherries seem to ripen first, while summer is still in full swing and black cherries are still green and developing.
 Black cherries seem to ripen weeks later, when a fall chill is creeping into the night air.
 It is difficult to be exact about the timing as it can vary.

 Like most other Prunus species, P. serotina will be found in upland areas, in the woods or perhaps bordering forest openings.
 Anecdotally, I have observed that they are also eager to sprout up in grasslands, along with ash, boxelder, and sometimes cottonwoods.
-Like the others, they typically succumb to prescribed burning.

 If you go out to harvest some black cherries, you’ll do well if you keep some things in mind.
 First, be willing to do some searching.
 As previously mentioned, the Black Cherry is a large tree, and some-if not most- will not offer any fruit within reach.
 Once you’ve found an area where they’re growing, look for a shorter tree that you can reach up into and bend the branches down.
 Be careful, of course, but they will be flexible within reason.